ambak/tsumego-bot/README.md

 - Create a new application at https://discord.com/developers/applications
 - Generate a token
 - Check "Message Content Intent"
-- Check "bot" in OAuth2 URL Generator
+- Check "bot" in OAuth2 URL Generator / Scopes
+- Check "Send Messages" and "Manage Roles" in OAuth2 URL Generator / Bot Permissions
 - Click on the generated link

 ![plot](./gallery/token.png)